 Depending on how long you stay there, how frequently you visit, how much you want to spend and what you want to use your internet connection for, there are various options open to you.
 From cheap 18-month contracts to 4G home broadband, this guide looks at the choices you have for getting broadband in your second home.

 Choosing broadband for a second home

 If you have a second home that you like to visit a few times a year, perhaps in the school holidays, but is empty the rest of the time, then you have three options.
-One-month broadband, which you can cancel without penalty, a long 18-month contract which means you don’t have to rearrange a service every time you visit (and may well work out cheaper), or 4G home broadband which removes the need for cabling and can easily be cancelled.
+One-month broadband that you can cancel without penalty, a long 18-month contract that means you don’t have to rearrange a service every time you visit (and may well work out cheaper), or 4G home broadband that removes the need for cabling and can easily be cancelled.

 You will need to have a phone line

 Unless you decide to get 4G home broadband, you will need to have an active phone line installed and pay line rental – whether you are there or not.
 The exception to this is Virgin Media, which operates its own network and can provide broadband without a phone line (albeit at greater cost than a broadband and phone package).